Updated: Aug 24

 Steep 9 tea bags in water for some time, then remove.

-Add one cup of sugar and stir.
+Add two cups of sugar and stir.

 3. Add the tea to the kombucha in a glass jar and cover with a coffee filter or cheese cloth so it can breathe!
 It's alive!

 4. Let the Kombucha sit for 7-10 days.
 The caffeine and sugar feeds and grows the scoby and the *probiotics* in the tea.
 We keep ours on the top of our refrigerator.

 5. Drink and enjoy!
 You can be done right there if you want to drink kombucha in the simplest, easiest way--you will get the probiotic and gut-health benefits!
 Your kombucha is ready to drink.
 I recommend straining it and chilling it.

 This is where our recipe/method might be different from others!
 I must give credit to our friends Dave and Mary, who originally shared this recipe with us in 2018!
 Actually, while visiting them during a furlough in 2018, we tried their homemade kombucha--our first kombucha--and we watched them make it.
 Still, credit also goes to my friend Torie, who left a scoby on my doorstep one day last fall--she knew I liked kombucha, had made it in the past, yet had not taken the plunge to begin making our own.
 We made some a few days later, and we have been making if ever since!
 Here ya go: